General Information

 Printed from: https://catalog.rhodes.edu/general-information/financial-aid

-The main purpose of the Rhodes Student Government is to provide an organization to represent the needs and concerns of the Rhodes student body to the faculty and administration.
-The Student Government is the primary vehicle for student participation in the governance process of Rhodes.
-The members of Student Government seek to keep the group effectively involved in many areas of campus life.
+The main purpose of the Rhodes Student Government (RSG) is to provide an organization to represent the needs and concerns of the student body to the faculty and administration.
+RSG is the primary vehicle for student participation in the governance process of Rhodes.
+The members of RSG seek to keep the group effectively involved in many areas of campus life.
 All meetings are open to the entire campus, and students are strongly encouraged to attend.

 The Rhodes College Chapter of Phi Beta Kappa, Gamma Chapter of Tennessee, was established at the College in 1949.
 For over two hundred years, election to Phi Beta Kappa has been a recognition of exceptional academic achievement in the liberal arts and sciences.
 Rhodes students are elected to Phi Beta Kappa by the members of the chapter chiefly on the basis of outstanding academic achievement in the study of liberal subjects.